 If you are being investigated by the police for a potential violation of a no contact order, it is vital that you contact a skilled Rhode Island No Contact Order Defense Lawyer to speak on your behalf.
 I understand that you have your own side of the story, and I can help you tell your story to the proper authorities without you risking further incriminating yourself.
 Do not try to explain your side of the story without speaking with an experienced lawyer first.
 Anything you say WILL be held against you in court and you WILL spend two weeks in prison before you even get an opportunity to explain yourself.
 If you are under investigation or have been charged with violating a no contact order you need to contact the experienced Rhode Island Domestic Violence Defense Lawyer Matthew Marin immediately so that a proper defense can be prepared and a strategy can be built to avoid spending even one minute in prison.
-Some defenses that the Defense Attorneys at Marin and Barrett, Inc. will immediately begin investigating include:
+Some defenses that the Defense Attorneys at Marin, Barrett, and Murphy Law Firm will immediately begin investigating include:

 • Proper service of process and notice regarding the No Contact Order;